Ansem-chaieb/git-session/README.md

 git push origin master
 ```

-#### Fech
+#### Fetch

 The fetch command allows to import the information from the remote repository.
-The import is done through special branches to give us the possibility to compare and if necessary merge manually.
+The import is done through special branches to give us the possibility to compare it and if necessary merge manually.

 ```sh
 git fetch <remote> # Retrieves all branches and commits